The name cryptocurrency (digital money) no longer holds a nameless identity today.

-So, bitcoin transfers used in a decentralized way simply means that the transactions are recorded for good and are publicly viewable.
+So, bitcoin transfers used in a decentralized way simply mean that the transactions are recorded for good and are publicly viewable.
 It also means that the recorded transactions can’t be hacked.

 What are the Benefits of Cryptocurrency?

-One may argue what qualifies digital money to become relevant in its respective application for both personal and commercial use, given it is not broadly accepted in a legal tender in many countries?
+One may argue what qualifies digital money to become relevant in its respective application for both personal and commercial use, given it is not broadly accepted as legal tender in many countries.